JetBrains/intellij-sdk-docs/reference_guide/api_changes/api_changes_list_2017.md

 Please see [Incompatible API Changes](/reference_guide/api_changes_list.md) on how to verify compatibility.

-> **NOTE** Changes from API marked with `org.jetbrains.annotations.ApiStatus.@Experimental`/`ScheduledForRemoval` are not listed here, as incompatible changes are expected.
+> **NOTE** Changes from API marked with `org.jetbrains.annotations.ApiStatus.@Experimental`/`ScheduledForRemoval` are not listed here, as incompatible changes are to be expected.

 ## 2017.3